-- 1. Check the feeder housing adapter area on the Grain Belt Header for any obstructions. - 2.
-Be sure the hydraulic pump and attached hoses are clear of the feeder housing adapter opening.
-Slide the telescoping drive shaft back as far as possible, if necessary, slide the pump back on the mount bracket so it does not interfere with the feeder housing as you drive the combine forward. - 3.
+- 1. Check the feeder house adapter area on the Grain Belt Header for obstructions. - Ensure the hydraulic pump, hoses, and drive shaft are clear of the feeder house adapter.
+If necessary, slide the pump back on its mount. - 3.
 Check hydraulic hoses to be sure the couplers match those on the combine.